dorontal/consciousness/README.md

 This file contains thoughts toward a theory of consciousness.

-By 'consciousness' here we mean 'the subjective character of experience', or 'qualia', or 'what is it like to ...', or 'awareness'.
+'Consciousness' here means the subjective character of experience, or 'qualia', or 'what is it like to experience X'.
-Hopefully, this is a sufficient preliminary description of what we're trying to "explain" here.
+Hopefully, this is a sufficient preliminary definition for this discussion.

 #### Caveats